bonitasoft/bonita-doc/md/gateways.md

   ![Diagram of a exclusive (XOR) gateway](images/images-6_0/papde_pm_diag_gateways_exclusive_gate.png)

-For an exclusive (XOR) gateway, the design must ensure that only one input will reach the gateway.
+For an exclusive (XOR) gateway, **the design must ensure that only one input will reach the gateway**.
 Only one output fires.
 If there are several outputs defined, a condition is required to determine which one fires.
+The first transition that have a condition evaluated to true is used.

 ## Inclusive gateways